-The 3–5 year rule
+The 1–3 and 3–5 year rule

-For example, if you know you will definitely want to buy a new home in four years and you have no flexibility on the timing, you may want to treat that as a short-term goal.
+For example, if you know you will definitely want to buy a new home in four years and you have no flexibility on the timing, you may want to treat that as a near-term goal.
 But if you are pretty flexible and would be OK waiting another year or so if you needed to, it’s probably fine to treat buying that home as a long-term goal.

 Save for short-term goals in a high-yield cash account